RikoBgrff/Group7--Image-Smoothing-using-Convolution/Group 7 - Image Smoothing Using Convolution/README.md

 │   │   └── box_filtered.jpg
 │
 └── documents/
-    ├── GROUP7 - Image Smoothing using Convolution.docx
-    └── GROUP7 - Image Smoothing using Convolution.pdf

-code/

-Contains:

-main.py → Python implementation of the convolution-based smoothing

-assets/ → input image and all automatically generated output images

-code/assets/

-realPhoto.jpg → the original input image

-Generated outputs:

-resized_500x500.jpg

-grayscale.jpg

-gaussian_filtered.jpg

-box_filtered.jpg

-documents/

-Contains the official project report in both formats:

-GROUP7- Image Smoothing using Convolution.docx
+    ├── GROUP7- Image Smoothing using Convolution.docx

-GROUP7- Image Smoothing using Convolution.pdf
+    └── GROUP7- Image Smoothing using Convolution.pdf

-🚀 How to Run the Project
-1. Extract the ZIP File

-Unzip the folder named:
+Description

+This project demonstrates the use of convolution for image smoothing by applying two filtering techniques:

-Image Smoothing Using Convolution
+Gaussian Smoothing

-2. Open the Project in Visual Studio Code

-Open VS Code

-Press Ctrl + K, then O

-Select the Image Smoothing Using Convolution folder

-3. Install Required Python Libraries

-Open the terminal:

-Press Ctrl + J (or Ctrl + `)
+Box (Mean) Smoothing

+The Python script resizes the input image, converts it to grayscale, applies both filters, and saves the resulting output images.

+Requirements

+Python 3.x
+Required libraries:

+Pillow

+Matplotlib

-Install dependencies:
+Install dependencies with:

 pip install pillow matplotlib

-If Python 3 specifically is required:

-pip3 install pillow matplotlib

-4. Run the Python Script
+How to Run

+Clone or download the repository.

+Open the project folder in Visual Studio Code.

+Open the terminal inside VS Code.

-Navigate to the code folder (if needed):
+Navigate to the code folder:

 cd code

-Then run:
+Run the script:

 python main.py

-or
+Or if required:

 python3 main.py

-📤 Output

-Upon running the script, all processed images will be saved in:
+Processed images will be saved in code/assets/.

-code/assets/

-Generated files:

-resized_500x500.jpg

-grayscale.jpg

-gaussian_filtered.jpg

-box_filtered.jpg

-A visualization window will also appear displaying all 4 results.

-🛠️ Tools & Technologies

-Python

-Pillow (PIL)

-Matplotlib

-Visual Studio Code

-📚 Project Documentation
+Documentation

-Located in the documents/ folder:
+The complete project report is located in the documents folder:

-GROUP7 - Image Smoothing using Convolution.docx
+GROUP7- Image Smoothing using Convolution.docx

-GROUP7 - Image Smoothing using Convolution.pdf
+GROUP7- Image Smoothing using Convolution.pdf

+Purpose

+This repository serves as a structured, reproducible, and academically aligned example of convolution-based filtering in Python for noise reduction and image preprocessing.